top of page

 we’ll smile through stormy weather

-See the mourning doves fly
+see mourning doves fly

 across the shoreless river.

-And I’ll think of the journey we will take together,
+When I think of the journey we will take together,

-In the oarless boat we’ll glide,
+In the oarless boat we glide,

 across the shoreless river.